Sheri Fink

 Sheri Fink is an American journalist who writes about health, medicine and science.

 She received the 2010 Pulitzer Prize for Investigative Reporting "for a story that chronicles the urgent life-and-death decisions made by one hospital’s exhausted doctors when they were cut off by the floodwaters of Hurricane Katrina".
 She was also a member of The New York Times reporting team that received the 2015 Pulitzer Prize for International Reporting for coverage of the 2014 Ebola virus epidemic in West Africa.

 Team members named by The Times were Pam Belluck, Helene Cooper, Fink, Adam Nossiter, Norimitsu Onishi, Kevin Sack, and Ben C. Solomon.

 As of April 2014, Fink is a staff reporter for The New York Times.

 Early life and education

 Fink was born in Detroit.
-In 1990, Fink graduated from the University of Michigan with a degree in psychology.
+In 1990, Fink graduated from the University of Michigan with a B.S. degree in psychology.
 Fink received a Ph.D. in neuroscience in 1998 and an M.D. in 1999 from Stanford University.

 Fink went to assist refugees on the Kosovo-Macedonia border during the war in Kosovo instead of attending her medical school graduation.